All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 A native network allows you to communicate between different ROS environments as described in the following scenarios.

-This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn’t involve a cloud bridge for individual ROS environments for communication.
+Native networks eliminate the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn’t involve a cloud bridge for individual ROS environments for communication.

 For the use case, let’s take an example of 3 ROS packages: